-Patients with untreated sleep apnea are at an elevated risk for high blood pressure, which in turn increases the risk of heart attack and stroke.
+Patients with untreated severe sleep apnea are at an elevated risk for high blood pressure, which in turn increases the risk of heart attack and stroke.
 So, if you’re having trouble adjusting to CPAP after your doctor diagnoses you with sleep apnea, Meadows Dental Group is here to offer a CPAP alternative for sleep apnea treatment.

 If I Snore, Do I Have Sleep Apnea?